kgdunn/pid-book/univariate-review/univariate-review.rst

 Variability
 ===========

-Life is pretty boring without variability, and this course would be unnecessary if things did not naturally vary.
+Life is pretty boring without variability, and this book, and almost all the field of statistics would be unnecessary if things did not naturally vary.

 .. figure:: images/variation-none.png
-		:scale: 60%
+		:scale: 60
 		:align: center

 Fortunately, we have plenty of variability in our recorded data: